Kreolis/cinema_ticketing/README.md

 - [ ] Use shorter ids for urls and names
 - [ ] make setting upload with csv
 - [ ] fix issue of tickets that are not sold and not accociated with an order when session is closed (session checker)
+- [ ] location based ticket manager
+- [ ] admin stays logged in forever
+- [ ] free ticket option for door selling
-- [ ] ticket in pre sale at the door with mail
+- [ ] pay ticket in advance payment option
-- [ ] in check in show mail and name of buyer
+- [ ] event, location and price import

 ### 👨‍💼 Main Contributors